- Open Source CEO by Bill Kerr

 1993: Jurassic Park, Chicago Bulls & the birth of Nvidia

-This little chip, and the impact it had on Nvidia, might be the one product that meant today we haver the ability to argue with ChatGPT about whether pineapple belongs on pizza.
+This little chip, and the impact it had on Nvidia, might be the one product that meant today we have the ability to argue with ChatGPT about whether pineapple belongs on pizza.

-One of the funniest stories of the early stages of Nvidia was related to the late Sequoia Capital founder, Don Valentine.
-Don was a large, imposing figure in Silicon Valley circles and was famous for his no-nonsense approach to investing.
+One of the funniest stories from the early stages of Nvidia was related to the late Sequoia Capital founder, Don Valentine.
+Don was a large, imposing figure in Silicon Valley circles, famous for his no-nonsense approach to investing.

 The middle years & the rise of the GPU